pstadler/non-terminating-bash-processes/README.md

 # Taming non-terminating Bash processes

+> "[This is] bash voodoo magic.. the same magic that gave us shellshock." — [Hacker News](https://news.ycombinator.com/item?id=8578072)

-A couple of months ago I found myself hacking on a sophisticated workflow for the brand new [Alfred 2](http://www.alfredapp.com/) - a powerful replacement for Spotlight on OS X. This major release enabled scripting support for populating Alfred's list of "search" results.
+A couple of months ago I found myself hacking on a sophisticated workflow for the brand new [Alfred 2](http://www.alfredapp.com/) - a powerful replacement for Spotlight on OS X. This major release enabled support for populating Alfred's results using scripting languages.

 My goal was to make screen sharing with Alfred a quick and painless endeavor.
 The user would enter "vnc" to get a list of available hosts with VNC enabled to choose from.
 The workflow should run on every OS X device without installing any kind of 3rd party software and leaving no side-effects — a simple Bash script should be perfect.